viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 #### Proxy settings
 <br>
 You can choose to enable or disable proxy settings on your cache node.
+Proxy should be set to enabled if the cache node will need to pass through a network proxy to download content.
+The provided proxy will also be used during deployment of the MCC cache node to your host machine.

 <br>

 >[!IMPORTANT]
->Enabling or disabling the proxy settings after your cache node has been deployed will require running the provisioning script again.
+>Enabling or disabling the proxy settings after your cache node has been deployed will require running the provisioning script on the host machine again.
 This will ensure that proxy changes are in effect on the cache node.

 | Field Name	|Expected Value	 |Description|
 |---|---|---|